 Cache Program is an extension of the standard page program, which is executed with 8,832 bytes cache registers and same bytes data register.
 After the serial data input command (80h) is loaded to the command register, followed by 5 cycles of address, a full or partial page of data is latched into the cache register, and then the cache write command (15h) is loaded to the command register.
 After that sequence, the data in the cache register is transferred into the data register for cell programming.
 At this time, the device remains in busy state.
-After all data of the cache register is transferred into the data register, the device goes to the Ready state to load the next data into the cache register by issuing another cache program command sequence (80h-15h).
+After all data of the cache register is transferred into the data register by issuing another cache program command sequence (80h-15h).

 There are some restrictions for cache program operation.